WenderHost/b2t-courses-for-woocommerce/readme.txt

 WooCommerce extension that adds a "Course" product type with "Class" CPTs.

+# HowTo: Show Class Registration Forms

+To show the registration form for a class, the following conditions must be met in your setup:

+1. Your Elementor WooCommerce Product template must use the "Product Content" widget to display the course description.
+2. You must add `product-content` as the ID for the "Product Content" widget.

 # Instructions for Building Translations

 1. Run `grunt makepot` to generate `languages/andalu_woo_courses.pot`.